How To Install Artificial Grass In Your Backyard Stone Garden In Poway?

 How Long Does It Take To Install Artificial Grass?

-Can You Put Artificial Grass On Top Of Stones?
+Can You Put Turf On Top Of Stones?

 It is possible to install artificial grass in your backyard stone garden, but it does require careful planning and preparation.
 Follow these tips and you’ll have a beautiful artificial lawn that will last for years to come.
 For more information, contact Artificial Grass Poway at (858) 260-3363.